 Mississippi Silicon responded to the competitor’s claim with a one-sentence statement.
 “Mississippi Silicon has its permit, and continues to move forward with the project.”

-David Tuten, president & CEO of Mississippi Silicon, noted in an interview before the January ground breaking for the plant that by-products from the manufacture of silicon include slag that is sold to steel makers and smoke from the silicon plant’s furnace that is sold to the concrete industry.
+David Tuten, president and CEO of Mississippi Silicon, noted in an interview before the January ground breaking for the plant that by-products from the manufacture of silicon include slag that is sold to steel makers and smoke from the silicon plant’s furnace that is sold to the concrete industry.
 The silicon fumes are used to strengthen concrete in structures such as high-rise buildings and highway overpasses.

 The manufacturing process does not create waste products and “has basically zero water discharge,” Tuten said, and added the Burnsville plant has all required environmental permits, including state and federal air permits.